Azerbaijan–Saudi Arabia relations

 Azerbaijan–Saudi Arabia relations are the bilateral relations between Azerbaijan and Saudi Arabia.

 Diplomatic relations

 The Republic of Azerbaijan and the Kingdom of Saudi Arabia have a diplomatic relationship since February 24, 1992.
-The Kingdom was among the first countries that recognized the independence of Azerbaijan on December 30, 1991.
-Azerbaijan has its embassy in Riyadh (opened in April 1994) and the Saudi Arabia Embassy has operated in Baku since June 1999.
+Saudi Arabia was among the first countries that recognized the independence of Azerbaijan on December 30, 1991.
+Azerbaijan has its embassy in Riyadh (opened in April 1994) and the Saudi Arabian Embassy has operated in Baku since June 1999.

-Heydar Aliyev’s visit to Saudi Arabia in 1994 was considered as a first milestone that enabled further relationships possible.
-As a result of the visit, the General Agreement on the economy, trade, investment, technology, culture and so on was signed.
+Azerbaijan President Heydar Aliyev’s visit to Saudi Arabia in 1994 was considered a milestone that enabled further relationships between the two countries.

 Cultural connections

 The common Islamic heritage facilitates and strengthens the existing ties between Saudi Arabia and Azerbaijan.
 As an indicator, every year the Azerbaijani religious people visit holy places of Islam which are located in Saudi Arabia (attending a ceremony of pilgrimage – Hajj).To develop cultural bonds further, Azerbaijani Culture Days held on 10–17 November 2007 in Riyadh, as well as in the cities of Jeddah and Dammam.
 Also, the Days of Culture of Saudi Arabia took place on 17–21 June 2008 in Baku.